hd-UQ/cd_dynamax/Goals.md

 - Modify the pushforward to incorporate physics + NN
     - How to incorporate DL within Jax?

+### For v0.2 ---prior to Iñigo arriving Boston

+- tutorial on
+    - State estimation
+        - how to learn partially observed dynamics, given a model (1 notebook)

+    - System identification
+        - Parameter estimation for mechanistic models:
+            - how to learn the parameters of a dynamic model, given observed data (1 notebook)
+                - MCMC (Nuts and HMC)

+        - Learning RHS of ODE via flexible functions (NNs)
+            - parameter estimation of neural network weights

+        - Learning hybrid models:
+            - RHS of ODE equals mechanistic model + flexible functions (NNs)

+- Start with easy tutorial
+    - Fully observed, noisy Lorenz (easy)
+    - Partially observed, noisy Lorenz (difficult)
+        - then replicate
 ## Longer term ideas

 - Model error learning